 If the face features are brand new, i.e., no matching key can be found in the key pool, the system will refuse to decrypt them.
-This security measure ensures that we only decrypt faces that have already been registered, thus protecting data privacy.
+This security measure ensures that we only decrypt faces that have already been registered, thereby protecting data privacy.

-If the face feature can find a matching key in the key pool, we will confirm its identity ID, and the key is accompanied by a spatio-temporal index that will provide information about the face region in the surveillance video.
-Since the locally stored video is the face region after Gaussian blurring, there is no way to directly decrypt the face region in this video, so it is necessary to generate the decrypted face through GAN, so that the face recovery can be carried out.
+If the face feature can find a matching key in the key pool, we will confirm its identity ID and the key is accompanied by a spatiotemporal index that provides information about the face region in the surveillance video.
+Since the locally stored video is the face region after Gaussian blurring, there is no way to directly decrypt the face region in this video.
+Therefore, it is necessary to generate the decrypted face using GAN to proceed with the face recovery process.
 The key is fed into the generator of styleGAN, which will use the specified key to generate a restored face image, which is then applied to the surveillance video to realize the decryption.
 Further, styleGAN utilizes unsupervised image super-resolution methods to transform low-resolution images into high-quality, high-resolution images.
-This process reshapes the detailed features of the image, such as skin color, eyes, lips, etc., so that the decrypted face is restored to its original appearance.
+This process reshapes the intricate details of the image, such as skin color, eyes, lips, etc., so that the decrypted face is restored to its original appearance.

-With the above process, we have implemented a secure decryption method that allows decryption of only registered faces while protecting personal privacy and image quality.
+With the above process, we have implemented a secure decryption method that allows decryption of only registered faces while protecting personal privacy and maintaining image quality.

 D. Results Discussion